adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 Emblems are issued for entities by protected parties and are backed by authorities.
 Both protected parties and authorities are *organizations*.
 This section specifies how entities and organizations are identified.
-Sometimes, entity identifiers refer to set of entities.
-Consequently, this section also specifies the semantics of identifiers.

 ### Entity Identifiers